Reheating formulas in Quintessential Inflation via Gravitational Particle Production: Overproduction of Gravitational Waves

-In summary, considering the constraints arising from the overproduction of GWs and its logarithmic spectrum, we can draw the following conclusions: \begin{enumerate} \item When the decay is close to the end of kination, the heating efficiency is bounded by which corresponds to masses in the range
+In summary, considering the constraints arising from the overproduction of GWs, we can draw the following conclusions:} \begin{enumerate} \item When the decay is close to the end of kination, the heating efficiency is bounded by which corresponds to masses in the range

 leading to a maximum reheating temperature (\ref{Tmax}) within the bounds

 and a minimum temperature (\ref{Tmin}) satisfying

 \item When the decay is well after the end of kination, the heating efficiency is bounded by \end{enumerate} which is satisfied for masses in the range